reed7/MMM-configs/README.md

 npm install
 ```

-If having trouble starting the mirror after updated, try to remove `~/MagicMirror/node_modules` and retry.
+If having trouble starting the mirror after the update, try to remove `~/MagicMirror/node_modules` and retry.

 ## MMM-GoogleAssistant
 The module works with `MMM-Detector` to provide GA functions.